 Main Business risks

-At SHIONOGI, we categorize risks that could have a material impact on performance and business as either “business strategy-related risks,” risks inherent in strategic decision-making, or that could hinder the implementation of the strategy, or “business execution-related risks,” risks that impact business execution that support business targets; assign each risk a risk owner; and promote response plans to leverage uncertainty as an opportunity or mitigate the risk.
-The Corporate Executive Meeting conducts a regular (around twice a year) check of progress in responding to each risk and implements corrections and improvements.
+At SHIONOGI, we categorize risks that could have a material impact on performance and business as either “business strategy-related risks,” risks inherent in strategic decision-making, or that could hinder the implementation of the strategy, or “business execution-related risks,” risks that impact business execution that support business targets.

 1. Summary of business strategy–related risks

-1.Global growth, centered on the infectious disease field
+1.Global growth centered on the infectious disease area

 ≪ Risk Summary ≫

-・ Negotiate with government and regulatory authorities of various countries regarding such issues as stockpiles and the expansion of subscription-type reimbursement model
+・ Negotiations with governments and regulatory authorities of various countries on stockpiling and expansion of the subscription type reimbursement model

 ≪ Risk Summary ≫

-・ Actively invest in growth drivers, such as in-licensing
+・ Active investment in growth drivers, such as in-licensing

-・ Develop services necessary to create an environment in which all people can actively participate
+・ Development of services necessary to create an environment in which all people can play active roles

 3.Human capital management